Vonage-Community/sample-neru_voice-js-outbound_static/README.md

 neru init
 ```

 This will create a `neru.yml` file for you.
-In that file add the linked number under `configurations`, `entrypoint` and the `debug` object:
+In that file add the linked number under `environment`, `entrypoint` and the `debug` object:

 ```yml
 project: